pivotal/docs-tap/tap-gui/plugins/api-docs.md

-# API Documentation plugin in Tanzu Application Platform GUI
+# API documentation plug-in in Tanzu Application Platform GUI

-This section provides a general overview of the API Documentation plugin of the Tanzu Application Platform GUI.
+This section provides a general overview of the API documentation plug-in of the Tanzu Application Platform GUI.
 For additional information, please refer to the [Getting started with API documentation plug-in](api-docs-getting-started.md).

 ## <a id="overview"></a> Overview

-The API Documentation plugin provides a standalone list of APIs that can be connected to Components and Systems of Tanzu Application Platform GUI's Software Catalog.
+The API documentation plug-in provides a standalone list of APIs that can be connected to Components and Systems of Tanzu Application Platform GUI's Software Catalog.
 Each API entity can reflect the Components that provide that API, as well as the list of Components that are consumers of that API.
 Also, an API entity can be associated to Systems and show up on the System's diagram.
 To show such dependency, `spec.providesApis:` and `spec.consumesApis:` sections of the Component definition files should reference the name of the API entity.

 Here's a sample of how `providesApis` and `consumesApis` can be added to an existing Component's catalog definition, linking them together.
 ```yaml